Node.js is often considered unsuitable for CPU-intensive applications.

 The Fibonacci sequence can therefore be formally defined in the following manner:

-The first two lines tell us that the first two items of the sequence are 0 and 1, and the third line demonstrates that in order to calculate the n-th item in the sequence, we should sum the two previous items (n-1 and n-2).
+, and the third line demonstrates that in order to calculate the n-th item in the sequence, we should sum the two previous items (n-1

 What makes the Fibonacci sequence a perfect example for our purpose, is that the simplest way to calculate the Fibonacci number at a given position in the sequence is the recursive solution, which has a time complexity of O(2n).
 This means it grows exponentially with the input size (n).
-In other words, this algorithm can get really slow to execute very quickly for increasing values of n.
+In other words, this algorithm can get really slow to execute very quickly for increasing values of n

 If you need some help understanding the concept of measuring the runtime complexity of algorithms with the big-O notation, I highly recommend watching this great video.
 Nevertheless, it’s not required for our purpose.